codacy/docs/docs/faq/repositories/how-do-i-set-codacy-as-a-required-check-to-merge-prs.md

 ---
-description: Configure your Git provider to block merging pull requests until they pass the Codacy analysis.
+description: Configure Codacy to block merging pull requests that don't meet your quality standards.
 ---

 # How do I set Codacy as a required check to merge pull requests?